SamsungDS/vmctl/README.md

 Linux kernel to boot directly.
 This directory will be made available to the VM as a p9 virtual file system with mount tag `kernel_dir`.
 If supported by the VM being booted, this allows it to use kernel modules from that directory.
-The image built by `archbase` has support for this built-in, but see `contrib/systemd` for a systemd service that should be usable on most distributions.
+The image built by `archbase` has support for this built-in and the `contrib/generate-cloud-config-seed.sh` script will generate a cloud-init seed that configures the image to support this.
+In non-cloud-init settings, see `contrib/systemd` for a systemd service that should be usable on most distributions.